The Ponatahi Christian School Prospectus

 - Afternoon detentions may be given out for (a) failure to complete sheet/words after being initially doubled, (b) violent behaviour not serious enough for stand down or suspension, (c) dissent to authority, (d) failure to modify behaviour after several applications of lower level discipline, or (e) any offence considered too serious for a “sheet” but not serious enough for a stand down or suspension.
 Parents are always informed, in writing, of the reason and date of an afternoon detention.
 Steps to , below, are not necessarily more severe than an afternoon detention.
 They are generally used for continual poor behavior or effort in the classroom.
 For most other types of misbehavior, the logical step after step is step .

-- Level 1 conduct card (for ½ week = 3 school days).
+- Level 1 conduct card (3 school days).
 YELLOW CARD.
 The conduct card system is to be generated by the Principal, or Deputy Principal, upon recommendation from the teachers.
 E.g.: getting sent out of class will often result in a Level 1 conduct card.
 While on a conduct card, the student is closely monitored for both behaviour and application.
 Failure to satisfactorily complete a Level 1 conduct card results in a Level 2 conduct card.

-- Level 2 conduct card (for 1 week = 5 school days) PLUS phone call from the Principal or Deputy Principal to the parent stating the reason and the seriousness of the discipline imposed.
+- Level 2 conduct card (5 school days) PLUS phone call from the Principal or Deputy Principal to the parent stating the reason and the seriousness of the discipline imposed.
 ORANGE CARD – to be signed by parents every night.
 Failure to satisfactorily complete a Level 2 conduct card results in a Level 3 conduct card.

-- Level 3 conduct card (for 2 weeks = 10 school days) PLUS a letter to parents, warning that further disciplinary breaches could result in stand-down from school.
+- Level 3 conduct card (10 school days) PLUS a letter to parents, warning that further disciplinary breaches could result in stand-down from school.
 RED CARD – to be signed by parents every night.
 Failure to satisfactorily complete a Level 3 conduct card will result in consultation with the parents for what is the appropriate next step, but it is likely to be step .

 - Stand-down.
 This is when the Principal removes a student from school after which he/she is welcome to return.
 A student may receive no more than five days stand-down in a term and ten days in a year.
 A student returning to school after stand-down would ordinarily be placed on a level two conduct card before being removed from the discipline system.